strimzi/strimzi.github.io/_posts/2020-03-06-introducing-mirrormaker2.md

 The approach to topic renaming opens up a world of bidirectional opportunities.
 You can now have an _active/active_ cluster configuration that feeds data to and from each cluster.
-For this, you need a MirrorMaker 2.0 cluster at each destination.
+For this, you need a MirrorMaker 2.0 cluster at each destination, as shown in the previous image.

 ### Self-regulating topic replication